How to Find All Pages on a Website – 8 Easy Ways

 5. To find orphan pages and plan linking strategies.

-Orphans are pages without incoming links, because of which users and search bots visit them rarely or do not visit them at all.
+Orphans are pages without incoming links, so users and search bots visit them rarely or do not visit them at all.
 Orphan pages may get indexed in Google and draw accidental users.
-However, a big number of orphan pages on a website spoils its authority: the site structure is not crystal clear, the pages may look unhelpful or unimportant, and all the deadwood will drag down the total visibility of the website.
+However, a large number of orphan pages on a website spoils its authority: the site structure is not crystal clear, the pages may look unhelpful or unimportant, and all the deadwood will drag down the website's total visibility.

 6. To redesign a website and change its architecture.